cvarela0702/ipc-nextjs-frontend/RefinedPrompts.md

 - The page route should be in this format: `/recipe/[recipe-slug]`
 - The page should call the backend at this endpoint: `/api/recipes/slug/[slug]` to get the recipe
 - Make sure @axios is used for the request
-- Fix any errors: instructions is a string, not an array, same for ingredients, install skeleton and card and cardcontent from shadcn if needed: npx shadcn@latest add card skeleton
-- The page is inside (app)
+- The page should be inside (app) folder
+- This should be a client component, so make sure the fetch logic is created accordingly (No SSR components)

 ### Verification

 Make sure:
-- Aggregated fields are present: `favorites_count`, `ratings_average`, `ratings_count`
+- Aggregated fields are present: `favorites_count`, `ratings_avg`, `ratings_count`
 - axios is used for requests
+- Fix any errors: instructions is a string, not an array, same for ingredients, install skeleton and card and cardcontent from shadcn if needed: npx shadcn@latest add card skeleton
+- The page is inside (app)

 ## clickable-recipes